KenKundert/assimilate/doc/index.rst

         max entries: 20

 There also must be individual settings files for each backup configuration.
 They are also NestedText files.
-The above file defines the *root* configuration.
+The next file defines the *root* configuration.
 The configuration is described in ``~/.config/assimilate/root.conf.nt``, an example of which is given below.
 It is designed to back up the whole machine:

 .. code-block:: nestedtext